 Discovery

 This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger terms.
-Its main weakness is that the 'what' portion uses somewhat abstract concepts ('proper structure', 'progressive disclosure', 'bundled resources') rather than listing concrete actions.
+Its main weakness is that the capability description uses somewhat abstract terms ('proper structure', 'progressive disclosure', 'bundled resources') rather than listing concrete actions.
 Overall it performs well for skill selection purposes.

 Suggestions

-Replace abstract terms like 'proper structure' and 'progressive disclosure' with more concrete actions, e.g., 'Generate YAML frontmatter, write step-by-step instructions, and bundle example resources into skill markdown files.'
+Replace abstract terms like 'proper structure' and 'progressive disclosure' with more concrete actions, e.g., 'generate YAML frontmatter, write step-by-step instructions, create companion resource files.'

 Implementation

 This is a solid meta-skill for creating new skills, with excellent workflow clarity and progressive disclosure.
-Its main weaknesses are moderate verbosity in the description requirements section and the use of placeholder text in the template rather than a fully concrete, filled-in example.
-The review checklist is a strong validation mechanism.
+Its main weaknesses are moderate verbosity in the description requirements section and a lack of fully concrete, executable examples—the template is a skeleton rather than a working, filled-in example that demonstrates the principles it teaches.
+The decision criteria sections (when to split, when to add scripts) are practical and well-placed.

 Suggestions

-Tighten the 'Description Requirements' section by removing the explanation of how the agent uses descriptions internally—just state the format rules and show the good/bad examples.
+Trim the 'Description Requirements' section—the explanation of how the agent uses descriptions is something Claude already understands; keep just the format rules, good example, and bad example.

 Validation